-50 Triangular cooperation, where a developed country helps to finance the transfer or relevant technology and innovation from one developing country to another, is also an important element, particularly for grassroots and other inclusive and frugal innovations that commonly originate in developing countries.
+48 Triangular cooperation, where a developed country helps finance the transfer or relevant technology and innovation from one developing country to another, is also an important element, particularly for grassroots and other inclusive and frugal innovations that commonly originate in developing countries.

-51 More analysis of the coherence of action is needed across countries to overcome barriers.
+49 More analysis of the coherence of action is needed across countries to overcome barriers.

-52 The efforts of many agencies as well as of multilateral development banks are also very fragmented even with-in the agencies, and especially across institutions.
-This is an endemic challenge that should be addressed in the context of developing international STI for SDG roadmaps.
+50 The efforts of many agencies as well as of multilateral development banks are also very fragmented even within the agencies, and especially across institutions.
+This is an endemic challenge that should be addressed in the context of developing international STI for SDGs roadmaps.